PTX-Interface-Specification/ptx-specification/BENEFITS.md

 By removing proprietary barriers:

 - New vendors can enter the market more easily.
-- Innovations—e.g. new C-ITS features, intelligent diagnostics, or mobility services—can be integrated without depending on proprietary interfaces.
+- Innovations can be integrated without depending on proprietary interfaces.
 - Third-party integrators and tool providers can support PTX consistently.

 This leads to a more resilient, dynamic, and competitive public transport